weshinsley/wct-games/s-maze/README.md

 # Smudgelet's Maze

-Writte by Wes (with Tom's libraries and DSIK), for Mark's 14th birthday in April 1996.
+Written by Wes (with Tom's libraries and DSIK), for Mark's 14th birthday in April 1996.
 (Mark is Chris's youngest brother).
 Smudgelet was one of many mostly affectionate nicknames for Chris's youngest brother Mark, the benefactor of this game.